 The department also offers several graduate degrees as well as an accelerated program.
 The recent addition of a Ph.D. in Aerospace Engineering increases opportunities for graduate and undergraduate students alike to pursue new and advanced knowledge to reinforce and enhance the classroom experience.

-The Department of Aerospace Engineering is housed in the Lehman Engineering and Technology Center, a three-story building with ample laboratory space for students and faculty to explore modern research questions in aerospace together.
+The Department of Aerospace Engineering is housed in the Lehman Engineering and Technology Center, and the John Mica Engineering & Aerospace Innovation Complex.
+Both of these facilities provide ample laboratory space for students and faculty to explore modern research questions in aerospace together.

 Learn More About our Department Degrees